 Each preview runs with 256 MB RAM by default.
 Memory-heavier frameworks get more: 384 MB for Ruby and Next.js, 512 MB for .NET.
 Preview containers are ephemeral and do not keep persistent container disk between deploys.

-Create a temporary preview, share the URL, and let it expire after the review.
+Create a hosted review environment, share the link, and let it expire after the review.